AmanAsanovich/YetAnotherDieselApp-v.1.0.0/README.md

 <h2>Push your topic on top at your favorite diesel.elcat.kg forum</h2>
 <b>For desktops</b>
-The program takes all necessary data from Dapp.xml Drop a command to Cron / Task Scheduler, have a look at the runDiesel.ps1 for exapmle
+<p>The program takes all necessary data from Dapp.xml.<br>
+Drop a command to Cron / Task Scheduler, have a look at the runDiesel.ps1 for exapmle</p>
 <p>
 System requirements<br>
 java RE